-Last week I spent a wonderful day at the Melbourne International Flower and Garden Show.
+Last week I spent a wonderful day at the Melbourne International Flower and Garden Show, there is something special about looking at flowers through a macro lens.
 One of the things I love about going is the range of flowers that are there that you can photograph.
 The day was perfect for taking photos.
 The sun was shining and there wasn’t too much wind, sadly the weather didn’t stay that way.

 No one looks at you weirdly as if you are ripping them off because you are taking photos.
 It is a comfortable environment to do it, and I think it is almost expected.